madaster/madaster.github.io/gb/en/platform-pages/building/environmental.md

 __*D Benefits and Loads beyond the System Boundary*__: includes the reuse and recycling potential of the building's materials and products.
 It is not guaranteed that reuse or recycling will occur in the future, thus stage D is an assumption and not included in full-building calculations.

+### Environmental Impact Indicator for renovation

+Madaster shows the environmental impacts of a renovation according to the *LCA standard EN 15978*.

+To be able to use this functionality

+1. The building has to be set as a **renovation** project in the *General* tab.
+2. The building has also to be given a **delivery date** and a **last renovation date**.
+3. The elements of the building need to be given information about the **phase** they belong to (preserved, demolished or new).

+Preserved elements represent the ones which are kept in the building, demolished elements are those which are removed from it, and new elements are those added during the renovation project.
+The phase can either be set in the source file of the building or in the platform via the enrichment or via the excel file import. *(For further information on the phases please refer to chapter CPset of the BIM manual or the spreadsheet Quickstart of the upload excel template.)*

+The results of the calculation of the impact will be shown in the *Environmental* tab in the "**Total**" dashboard, presenting the different proportions in the diagram using different patterns for each phase.
+It also provides the possibility to toggle the phases via the legend.
+That way, it is possible, for example, to single out only the impacts of the newly added materials in the renovation project.

+The impacts will be split into:
+- **Current**: Impacts of demolished and preserved elements until last renovation date
+- **Preserved**: Impacts of preserved elements after renovation date (until the end of the given lifespan of the building)
+- **Demolition**: Impacts of demolished elements after renovation date
+- **New**: Impact of the new materials brought in during renovation and specified construction waste

 ### Environmental Impact Indicator By Shearing Layer
 The environmental impact indicator is shown by building layer across all life cycle stages.